klasocki/REPLang/readme.md

 If always returns a value - if condition is false, and no else branch is provided, that value is None

+If has it's own scope - you can shadow variables from outer scope, and will not see variables declared inside the condition or the if body outside of the if body
 * Expression: while

 While is the one and only loop in REPLang - and also an expression!